papicella/snyk-container-workshop/README.md

 * Step 5 Fix the Dockerfile FROM tag using a Pull Request
 * Step 6 Build / Push the image to Docker Hub
 * Step 7 Test using the Snyk CLI for your goof container
-* Step 8 Test using the “Add to Project” Docker Hub Integration
+* Step 8 Test using "Add to Project” through the Docker Hub Integration
+* Step 9 Container Reporting Dashboard

 ## Prerequisites